Are you a native Arabic, from a country where Arabic is the official language?

 - Adjust according to the geographical area

-- Display a specialization: Arabic literary, Arabic dialectal, Arabic Koranic, Moroccan Arabic - Darija - Egyptian Arabic ...
+- Display a specialisation: Arabic literary, Arabic dialectal, Arabic Koranic, Moroccan Arabic - Darija - Egyptian Arabic ...

-After listening the parameters of the price of an Arabic language course - home course or online Arabic course, individual or collective course, literary or dialect Arabic course, beginner course, intensive course - you will have your price offer: between $25 and $40 per hour.
+After listening the parameters of the price of an Arabic language course - home course or online Arabic course, individual or collective course, literary or dialect Arabic course, beginner course, intensive course - you will have your price offer: We suggest you set your rate between $25 and $50 per hour.